4 CARES Act small business temporary assistance programs

 - Keep your share of Social Security tax that’s already withheld (up to the credit amount) until you reconcile it on your payroll tax return (Form 941) when you file your quarterly return.

 - Claim a credit advance on Form 7200, then reconcile it on Form 941 when you file your quarterly return.

 - Claim the refundable credit on your Form 941 to recover any payroll taxes already paid in the quarter.

 Read what the IRS has to say about this credit.

 If you have employees on your payroll, you can delay paying your share of their Social Security contributions for the period March 27, 2020 through December 31, 2020.
 But you’ll owe half of the payment by December 31, 2021, and the rest by December 31, 2022.

 - Medicare taxes, or 1.45% of wages with no ceiling

 - Social Security and Medicare taxes paid by the employee

 Are you a self-employed taxpayer?
-Self-employed taxpayers, including Schedule C and Schedule F filers, can defer half of their 2020 Social Security taxes.
-These are 6.2% of net earnings up to $137,000 for estimated tax purposes.
+Self-employed taxpayers, including Schedule C and Schedule F filers, can defer half of their 2020 Social Security taxes for the period March 27, 2020 through December 31, 2020.

 4. Economic Injury Disaster Loan